Length: 9.5 km (5.9 miles), terrain hilly

 Hong Kong Peak Trail route

-For more running routes, see Route List.
+For more running routes, see Route List

 Pictures taken from Google StreetView Thanks!

 Hong Kong is a definite trip.
-They say that New York is the city that never sleeps, but Hong Kong doesn't even stop for a 10 minute coffee break.
+They say that New York is the city that never sleeps, but Hong Kong doesn't even stop for a 10 minute coffee break!
 Everywhere, you'll find yourself pushing through masses of people and traffic.
-No buildings seem to exist that aren't skyscrapers.
+No buildings seem to be smaller than skyscrapers.
 Private space is practically nonexistent: you'll see people practicing Tai Chi in stairwells, just because that's the only halfway private place they can find.
 The main part of the city -- the Central District and Wan Chai on Hong Kong Island -- is squeezed into a narrow strip of land along the north coast of the island, with a mountain rising directly behind it, the Peak.
 Every piece of available land with the footprint for a single-family home has a 30-floor building soaring up from it.

-| Welcome to Wan Chai |
+Welcome to Wan Chai

 So, after a few days of running through the mobs, you'll find yourself aching for some nature and quiet.
-That's why Bowen Road has become the city's main jogging track.
+That's why Bowen Road has become the city's main running track.
 This level, semi-pedestrian road lies up on the hillside, in the Mid Levels, parallel to the strip of city below it.
 There are various access points, depending on where you're staying.

 Bowen Road runs from Magazine Gap Road in the west, in the Central District to Stubbs Road in the east, in Happy Valley near the horse-race track (the Hong Kongers are big gamblers!).
 Bowen Road itself is only 4 km long.
 You can also easily access it from Wan Chai by slogging straight up Wan Chai Gap Road, which bisects Bowen Road in the middle.